 Free ShippingFree global shipping

-Perspectives of Ayurveda in Integrated Cardiovascular Chinese Medicine In Compliant Patients is the eighth volume in the Integrative Cardiovascular Chinese Medicine Series.
-It provides a systematic perspective of therapeutic priority by examining the homeostasis of the body, mind and spirit through Ayurveda philosophies and universal attributes including the five elements.
-Holism, patient compliance and ethics in medicine are discussed which set the theme and tone with the virtues of personal autonomy as a patient.
-Next, responsibility, awareness and guidance for compliance are explained through common issues found in cardiac patients in the most recent literature and practice in Ayurvedic and Chinese medicine.
-Finally, strategies of compliant patients outline and compare Ayurvedic and Chinese medicine for dietary laws, recovery techniques, utilizing both systems for personal benefit and what compliance means for patients and looks like in a clinical setting.
-This important reference will aid cardiovascular researchers in the study of integrative Chinese and western medicine as well as provide a clear, structured base to guide clinical practice and encourage collaboration between Chinese and western medicine practitioners
+Perspectives of Ayurveda in Integrative Cardiovascular Chinese Medicine for Patient Compliance, volume four in the Integrative Cardiovascular Chinese Medicine series, provides a systematic perspective of therapeutic priority by examining the homeostasis of the body, mind and spirit through Ayurveda philosophies and universal attributes, including five key elements.
+Holism, patient compliance and ethics in medicine are discussed, as are responsibility, awareness and guidance for compliance in cardiac patients.
+Finally, strategies of compliant patients outline and compare Ayurvedic and Chinese medicine for dietary laws and recovery techniques, utilizing both systems for personal benefit and what compliance means and looks like in clinical settings.

 - Provides the concepts of disease mechanisms in traditional medicine systems and treatment approaches with a comparison to concepts of disease causation and principles of treatment in modern medicine